zhoulander/Powermon433/README.md

 ## ADDITIONAL NOTES ##

-1. The temperature decoding will not exactly match the display.
-(The temperature sensor is wildly inaccurate anyway, as it's in a black box often in full sun, and it can easily read +10°C over ambient.)
+The temperature decoding may not exactly match the display, mainly because we're using a simple lookup table and interpolating values.
+The temperature sensor can be inaccurate anyway, as it's in a black box often in full sun, and it will often read +10°C over ambient.

 ## BUGS ##

-3. Energy is stored as an unsigned (short) int, so rolls over at 65536 Wh.
-This should be handled using an unsigned long.
+1. Yes, I'm sure there are.

 ## TODO ##

-3. Allow a °C/°F display switch, for those who still believe that
-   D. G. Farenheit's oxter is a suitable basis for temperature reference.
+1. Uninitialized values output 0 rather than “NaN” or something more appropriate.